REFLECTIONS ON WHAT I DO

 I have photographed primarily advertising assignments, working with many talented art directors on AWARD WINNING projects.
 Additionally I have created notable images for magazines, catalogues, annual reports, cookbooks, calendars and websites.
 My clients have been as diverse as my subject matter, and have included The Gap, American Express, Chanel, and IBM (the actual list would fill this page).

-Please feel free to CONTACT me to discuss a developing project, obtain a quote, license an image or just offer any comments.
+Please feel free to CONTACT me to discuss a pending project, obtain a quote, license an image or just offer any comments.
 The photographs here (plus many more) are available as fine art prints.